Chemical vs. Physical Sunscreens: The Science Behind Their Effects

 Organic sunscreens tend to leave less white cast while inorganic sunscreens tend to be very white (especially if they have titanium dioxide).

-I am quite a fair skin person, inorganic sunscreens still commonly make me look mime-like if I apply 2 mg per square centimetre to get full protection, which translates to about approx. 1/2 of a teaspoon for me.
+I am quite fair-skinned, and inorganic sunscreens still commonly make me look mime-like if I apply 2 mg per square centimeter to get full protection, which translates to about approx. 1/2 of a teaspoon for me.
 This makes it hard to apply a generous amount, and since SPF scales with how much sunscreen you apply, this is an issue.
-And with zinc oxide and titanium dioxide there is always a white cast.
-I appreciate many brands are saying "You need to rub it in" but actually by doing so you rub off the sun protection again.
+And with zinc oxide and titanium dioxide, there is always a white cast.
+I appreciate many brands are saying "You need to rub it in" but actually, by doing so, you rub off the sun protection again.

 TEXTURE

-Sunscreens often have really thick, greasy textures and depending on your skin, one type might suit you better.
-I personally prefer organic sunscreens, since I’ve found quite a few that feel like moisturiser.
+Sunscreens often have really thick, greasy textures, and depending on your skin, one type might suit you better.
+I personally prefer organic sunscreens, since I’ve found quite a few that feel like moisturizers.
 And you want to enjoy the feel of it otherwise you won't wear it.
-If you feel it is making you a little shiny.
-Then wait till it has settled and apply a light BB cream on top or a powder to remove the shine.
+If you feel it is making you a little shiny, then wait till it has settled and apply a light BB cream on top or a powder to remove the shine.

 SENSITIVE SKIN

-If you’re in the US, avobenzone is in almost all broad spectrum organic sunscreens.
+If you’re in the US, avobenzone is in almost all broad-spectrum organic sunscreens.
 Avobenzone is a common irritant and allergen, so it tends to be unsuitable for sensitive skin, and you’re left with inorganic sunscreens only as an option.
-But like I said as well, avobenzone is so outdated which is shocking that this is still found in modern and high-quality products.
-And brands who use it say "they are pioneering and innovative".
+But like I said, avobenzone is so outdated, which is shocking that this is still found in modern and high-quality products.
+Brands that use it say "they are pioneering and innovative".
 Well, no.

 If you’re elsewhere in the world, the newer UVA1 filters aren’t irritating or allergenic.
-But you still need to be picky and looking for high-quality where still a lot of brands cut corners, as customers have a price point where they don't want to spend much.
-In Germany, most people don't want to spend more than 15 Euros or even less on a sunscreen.
-Considering a high-quality sunscreen can protect your skin from premature ageing, hyperpigmentation and skin cancer, my German fellow people are way too stingy.
-But hey, clearly have the money to invest into expensive laser treatments.
+But you still need to be picky and look for high-quality products, as a lot of brands cut corners to keep a low price point.
+In Germany, most people don't want to spend more than 15 Euros or even less on sunscreen.
+Considering a high-quality sunscreen can protect your skin from premature aging, hyperpigmentation, and skin cancer, my German fellow people are way too stingy.
+But hey, clearly have the money to invest in expensive laser treatments.

-And non of these outdated and low-quality filters you find in our high-quality sunscreen.
+And none of these outdated and low-quality filters are found in our high-quality sunscreen.

 MYTHS ABOUT CHEMICAL AND PHYSICAL SUNSCREEN DIFFERENCES